crypt0grapher/sap-jco-rfc/README.md

 # SAP JCo RFC
 ![GitHub repo size](https://img.shields.io/github/repo-size/itertop/sap-jco-rfc)

-SAP JCo RFC is a simple command line tool written in Java that allows you to test connection to SAP NW ABAP Application Server and call SAP RFC enabled Function Modules with with SAP Java Connector (SAP JCo).
+SAP JCo RFC is a simple command-line tool written in Java that allows you to test the connection to SAP NW ABAP Application Server and call SAP RFC enabled Function Modules with SAP Java Connector (SAP JCo).
 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-* You are running Unix-like Operating System natively or in a Docker container to follow this readme.
+* You are running a Unix-like Operating System natively or in a Docker container to follow this readme.
 Should work on Windows but not tested.
-* You have JDK/JRE 5, 6, 7, 8 or 11.
+* You have JDK/JRE 5, 6, 7, 8, or 11.
 * You have installed [SAP Java Connector 3](https://support.sap.com/en/product/connectors/jco.html).

-java -classpath /opt/sapbc48/server/packages/SAP/code/jars/static/sapjco3.jar -Djava.library.path=/opt/sapbc48/server/packages/SAP/code/libs com.sap.conn.jco.rt.About -stdout

 ## Installing SAP JCo RFC
 ### Checking prerequisites